 2. When your succulents look unhealthy even you offer them adequate light and water

 If you plant your succulents in right location with right watering frequency, but they look unhealthy.
 It's time for you to repot your succulents and inspect if the potting soil retain too much water or too dry.
 Getting them out and into a more well drainage cactus soil mix will ensure its long-term health.

 3. When your succulents grow faster and the original pot can't hold them

 When succulents become root bound when they outgrow the container they are in.
 The plant's root system become tangled and you can see the container can't offer enough space for them to grow stronger.
 This is a good time to repot succulents into a large pot.

 Now, we all know repotting succulents is significant.

 Let's start it!

 1. Carefully remove the succulent from its original pot.

-2. Remove soil from the roots by gently rinsing them.
+2. Remove the potting soil from the roots by gently rinsing them.